mrocklin/blog/_posts/work/2018-06-26-dask-scaling-limits.md

 Dask than is appropriate.

-As a small nudge, here is an example using Dask to interact with 50 36-core nodes on an artificial multi-terabyte dataset.
+As a small nudge, here is an example using Dask to interact with 50 36-core nodes on an artificial terabyte dataset.

 <iframe width="700"
         height="394"